OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-03.md

 ## 1 Corinthians 3:16

-Do you not know that you are God’s temple and that God’s Spirit dwells in you?
+Are you not aware that you are God’s temple and that God’s Spirit resides in you?

 ## 1 Corinthians 3:17